 We sell automobile insurance, individual accident insurance and homeowner insurance products primarily to individual customers.
-We sell commercial property insurance, cargo insurance, hiability insurance and construction insurance products to institutional customers.
+We sell commercial property insurance, cargo insurance, hull insurance, liability insurance and construction insurance products to institutional customers.
 Customers for the life insurance products we distribute are primarily individuals under 50 years of age.
-For the year ended December 31, 2011, no single customer accounted for more than 3% of our net revenues.
+For the year ended December 31, 2012, no single customer accounted for more than 3% of our net revenues.

-Since our establishment in 1998, we have built a database of more than one million individuals, who originally were members of our automobile association.
+Since our establishment in 1998, we have been building a database of more than one million individuals, who originally were members of our automobile association.
 Using information contained in this database, our sales agents contact potential customers with our target demographics on a regular basis.
-In 2011, we had approximately 1.8 million customers, 1.4 million of whom bought our property and casualty insurance products and 364,000 of whom bought our life insurance products.
+In 2012, we had approximately 2.0 million customers, 1.6 million of whom bought our property and casualty insurance products and 388,000 of whom bought our life insurance products.
 By providing certain value-added services to these customers at no additional charge, we seek to build a loyal customer base that generates referrals and cross-selling opportunities.

-We offer insurance adjusting services primarily to insurance companies and to a lesser extent to insureds.
+We offer insurance adjusting services primarily to insurance companies and, to a lesser extent, to insureds.